 Artwork can be utilized both on and off the walls.
-I welcome opportunities to support national and international justice causes and organizations through the sale, commission, and/or exhibition my work.
+I welcome opportunities to support national and international justice causes and organizations through the sale, commission, and/or exhibition of my work.
+Similarly, I am always eager to be a part of local opportunities to enhance the community right outside my studio door.
 Please contact me with your interests and inquiries regarding collaborative efforts to use art to “support beyond the walls.”

 5.2016 ARTIST RESIDENCY on how Preschoolers are “Making (Meaningful) Marks”